MRColorR/money4band/README.md

-#### Alternative Method: Cloning the Repository 🔀
+#### Alternative Method (any OS): Cloning the Repository / running from source code 🔀

-If you prefer to clone the repository or contribute to the project:
+If you prefer to clone the repository (or contribute to the project):